JKesMc9tqIQe9M/froshaug-norms/README.md

 The recipe for generating the data that, in turn, yields the output we want, is as follows:

-* the x-axis (unlabeld, even in the numerical rendition, since the labeling there would be redundant) ranges across what appears to be a complete set of known standard sizes, starting at 5 and going up to 168
+* the x-axis (unlabeled, even in the numerical rendition, since the labeling there would be redundant) ranges across what appears to be a complete set of known standard sizes, starting at 5 and going up to 168